“It seemed the bigger I became, the smaller my world became.”

 Not only have I ridden many roller-coasters since my weight loss, but I have hiked Stone Mountain, ridden in a hot air balloon, gone zip-lining and even rode a horse.

-Okay, the horse-riding didn’t last long because the horse got scared one time and threw me off.
-But I was fine!
+Okay, the horse-riding didn’t last long because the horse got scared and threw me off.
+But the Lord protected me and I was fine!

 I wasted all of my 20s and most of my 30s living out a food addiction rather than living out my life.